City humiliates United in 3-1 derby win in League Cup semis - WHIZ News

-MANCHESTER, England (AP) — Manchester City humiliated Manchester United in its fierce rival’s own stadium Tuesday, easing to a 3-1 victory in the first leg of their English League Cup semifinal to stay on course to win the competition for a third straight year.

-All of City’s goals at Old Trafford came in a one-sided first half that highlighted the gulf which has opened up between the cross-town neighbors over recent years.

-When the visitors went 3-0 up courtesy of an own-goal by Andreas Pereira in the 39th minute, memories were revived of the 6-1 win served up on this ground by Roberto Mancini’s City in 2011 that was one signal of the shifting of the balance of soccer power in Manchester.
+When the visitors went 3-0 up courtesy of an own-goal by Andreas Pereira, memories were revived of the 6-1 win served up on this ground by Roberto Mancini’s City in 2011 that was one signal of the shifting of the balance of soccer power in Manchester.
+It was the first time since 1997 that United conceded three first-half goals in a match at Old Trafford.

 City has won the League Cup the last two seasons and is now unbeaten in 16 straight matches in the competition, dating back to a loss at United in the fourth round in October 2016.